curvegrid/go-ethereum-wiki/Mutan.md

 Mutan is a C-Like language for the Ethereum project.
 Mutan supports a full, statically typed higher level language that compiles to native Ethereum Assembler.
 [Repo](https://github.com/obscuren/mutan) will be moved.

+An online editor and compiler can be found [here](http://mutan.jeffew.com)

 ### Notation